-2.1.10 VEHICLE WASHING
+2.1.11 VEHICLE WASHING

-These BMPs apply to commercial establishments which routinely wash vehicles (e.g., car washes and facilities with wash bays), or clean and degrease mechanical parts (including mobile steam cleaning operations).
+These BMPs apply to commercial establishments which routinely wash vehicles (e.g., car washes and facilities with wash bays), clean and degrease mechanical parts (including mobile steam cleaning operations), or rinse equipment (e.g. landscaping).
 Fleet and truck washing can be associated with virtually any of the business classes and other BMPs in this manual.